optimagic-dev/optimagic/docs/source/explanations/optimization/optimization_algorithms.rst

     achieve the same behavior.

 .. note::
-    Scipy's COBYLA, SLSQP and trust-constr support constraints in principle.
+    Scipy's COBYLA, SLSQP and trust-constr support general non linear constraints in principle.
 However, for the moment they are not supported.

 References:
 *********************